VelinIliev/divan/README.md

 # Project from frot-end course

-My first project, build during the front-course.
+My first project, build during the front-end course.
 Design by Vladimir Todorov, coding by me.

 ## Links